jorruior/RiboTransPred/README.md

 ---

-## 1. Parsing Genome and Transcriptome Data
+## :monkey: 1.
+Parsing Genome and Transcriptome Data

 Before training the model, genomic and transcriptomic data must be parsed and preprocessed.
 To do so, run: